-2.2 Connect Edge Gateway Technologies
+3.2 Connect Edge Gateway Technologies

 This section includes information about the technologies available through the Edge Gateway, the client that uses these technologies, and the client end user experience using the client through the Edge Gateway.
-Use port 443 for RAST, Reverse Proxy, and TURN services.
+Port 443 is used for RAST, Reverse Proxy and TURN services.

-2.2.1 Remote Access Secure Tunneling (RAST) Protocol
+3.2.1 Remote Access Secure Tunneling (RAST) Protocol